-To arm doors and windows (level 2):
+To arm the doors and windows, do the following:

 - 1. Ensure that all doors and windows are closed. - 2.
-Press Doors+Windows. - 3.
-Enter your code when the display shows Enter Code, if a code is required.

-The panel displays Doors + Windows, speaks Doors and Windows On, and the Doors+Windows button lights up.

-The panel starts an exit delay and sounds exit beeps in groups of two until the exit delay expires.
+Press Doors+Windows, then enter your code when the panel displays Enter code, if a code is required. - 3.
+The panel displays Doors+Windows, speaks Doors and windows on, and the Doors+Windows button lights up. - 4.
+The panel starts an exit delay, and sounds exit beeps in groups of two until the exit delay expires.

+Arming motion sensors

-To arm motion sensors (level 3):
+To arm the motion sensors, do the following:

-- 1. Press Motions. - 2.
-Enter your code when the display shows Enter Code, if a code is required.

-The panel displays Motions, speaks Motions On, and the Motions button lights.
+- 1. Press Motions, then enter your code when the panel displays Enter code, if a code is required. - 2.
+The panel displays Motions, speaks Motions on, and the Motions button lights. - 3.
 The panel starts an exit delay and sounds exit beeps in groups of three until the exit delay expires.

+Arming doors, windows, and motion sensors

-To arm doors, windows, and motion sensors (level 4):
+To arm the doors, windows, and motion sensors, do the following:

-- 1. Press Doors+Windows. - 2.
-Enter your code when the display shows Enter Code, if a code is required. - 3.
-While the panel is in the process of arming, press Motions.

-The panel displays Doors + Windows & Motions, speaks Doors and Windows On, Motions On, and the Doors+Windows and Motions buttons light up.
+- 1. Press Doors+Windows, then enter your code when the panel displays Enter code, if a code is required. - 2.
+While the panel is in the process of arming, press Motions. - 3.
+The panel displays Doors+Windows & Motions, speaks Doors and windows on, motions on, and the Doors+Windows and Motions buttons light up. - 4.
 The panel starts an exit delay and sounds exit beeps in groups of four until the exit delay expires.